 - Advice on disability issues such as campus access or assistive software

-- Arranging support workers such as a dyslexia tutor, note-taker or British Sign Language Interpreter
+- Arranging your essential support workers such as a dyslexia tutor, a study mentor or a British Sign Language Interpreter

 - Flexible exam arrangements